oskarasd123/simple-ctm/readme.md

 This repository is my attempt at implementing the Continuous Thought Machine (CTM) from [this](https://arxiv.org/abs/2505.05522) paper.
-The dataset can be found at [google drive](https://drive.google.com/file/d/1ir74RtLGd_roajcRsfwugpe3IvP5oUZD/view?usp=sharing).
+The dataset i use can be found at [google drive](https://drive.google.com/file/d/1ir74RtLGd_roajcRsfwugpe3IvP5oUZD/view?usp=sharing).

-current models:
+# current results
-  - model_512.pt: trained with pretrained feature extractor
-  - model512_2.pt: trained without pretrained feature extractor
-  - model512_3.pt: trained with a pretrained feature extractor and larger images

-show.py is a python script for visualiseing the predictions
+When training with an rtx 3060 12GB for 4 hours the model learns to predict 2-3 points accurately but dosen't learn to "look around".
+This might be because of the short training time or simplicity of the dataset.